Legislation

 Is an audit the same as a recount?

 Tabulation audits differ from recounts.
 Tabulation audits routinely check voting system performance.
 Recounts repeat ballot counting in special circumstances, such as when preliminary results show a close margin of victory.
-Post-election audits that detect errors can lead to a full recount if the margin of victory is very small or if the errors are so large that the audit cannot achieve the risk limit.
+Well-designed post-election audits that detect significant/sufficient discrepancies can lead to a full hand count..

 Recounts and audits, when properly designed and conducted, can help assure candidates and the public that there was a fair examination of the results and an accurate count of all legally cast votes.
 Read more about how these tools can work together in “Coordinating Audits and Recounts to Strengthen Election Verification.”